-Ocean heat wave threatens severe damage to Hawaii coral
+Coral die-off predicted as marine heat wave engulfs Hawaii

 Forecasters expect high temperatures in the north Pacific will continue to pump heat into Hawaii’s waters well into October.

 “Temperatures have been warm for quite a long time,” Gove said.
-“It’s not just how hot it is — it’s how long those ocean temperatures stay warm.”
+“It’s not just how hot it is.
+It’s how long those ocean temperatures stay warm.”

 Coral reefs are vital around the world as they not only provide a habitat for fish — the base of the marine food chain — but food and medicine for humans.
 They also create an essential shoreline barrier that breaks apart large ocean swells and protects densely populated shorelines from storm surges during hurricanes.